erawijantari/academic-kickstart/content/authors/erawijantari/_index.md

 ---

-I am a PhD candidate in School of Life Science and Technology, Tokyo Institute of Technology where I belong to [Yamada Laboratory group](http://comp.bio.titech.ac.jp/home-en/).
+I am a PhD student in School of Life Science and Technology, Tokyo Institute of Technology where I belong to [Yamada Laboratory group](http://comp.bio.titech.ac.jp/home-en/).
 In this group, I learn and take part in exploring the gut microbiome world through various data analysis approaches.

 Originally my initial training was in biology, where I have worked on the deep-sea metagenomics study, synthetic biology, and phytochemical effectiveness as anticancer treatment.
 Currently, I am mostly working behind the computer.
 My current research mainly focus on the dynamics of human gut microbiome in  gastrointestinal-related diseases.
 In particular, I have worked on the gastrectomy effect on human gut microbiome in a gastric cancer case.
 This study uses the multi-omics approaches, which involve the metagenomics and metabolomics analyses on human fecal samples.
 I used Python, R, and shell scripting for my projects, which mostly run in the cluster computer.
 Complexity and fast-growing data in microbiome study also push me to learn a lot of new skills, which are a fascinating process.
 I am particularly interested in understanding the roles of microbiome as an effect or consequence in gastrointestinal-related diseases and treatment effectiveness.